SAP-samples/cloud-espm-multi-environment/README.md

 _Note: Follow the below steps before the maven build to download the ngdbc driver to your local ~.m2 repository, as its not available in central maven repository_

-1. Download the SAP Cloud Platform SDK from https://tools.hana.ondemand.com/#cloud
+1. Download the SAP Business Technology Platform SDK from https://tools.hana.ondemand.com/#cloud
 2. Take the latest version of "Java Web Tomcat 8" (neo-java-web-sdk-3.70.9.3 or higher) from the download section.
 3. Unzip the archive to an arbitrary location on your laptop/desktop.
 4. Extract the JDBC driver (ngdbc.jar) from the archive (you will find the driver in the archive under: repository/.archive/lib/ngdbc.jar).
 The driver is closed source, so it is NOT available from public Maven repositories!